udayvunnam/xng-breadcrumb/docs/local-development-guide.md

 Run `pnpm release` on main branch if you wish to publish a new version of library to npm

-This ingternally uses standard-version to
+This internally uses google's [release-please](https://github.com/googleapis/release-please) to

 - bump the library version based on the commits
 - generates changelog